-Whether you’ve just started working out, or if you train 6 times per week we’ll all be familiar with the post workout suffering.
-Sore muscles, feeling tired and an indescribable hunger (and that’s just a few of the possible post workout symptoms)!
+Whether you’ve just started working out, or if you train 6 times per week we’ll all be familiar with those post workout feelings.
+Sore muscles, feeling tired and an indescribable hunger, just to name a few!

 If you are challenging your body then you’re gonna feel it the next day… and maybe the day after that, and the day after that one… So how do we start to recover after a tough workout to enable us to get back to what we love doing, but feeling stronger?!